NeCTAR-RC/python-reportingclient/README.md

 reportingclient
 ---------------

 This package contains a Python client for the reporting API.

-reporting_example.py
+The client library allows the user to create a Client object which can be used to extract data from a reporting API endpoint.

+The Client object supports listing available reports, and fetching data for each report with optional filters.
+Data is returned as an array of dicts, each entry being a single record in the result set.

+reporting_client.py
 --------------------

-This script is an example of using the Python client library to query the reporting API.
+This script provides a simple command line client to query the reporting API.
+For usage information see:
-It can either display an (optionally filtered) report, or all reports.
-It also contains an example of custom analytics, using data for hypervisors, projects, and instances to generate aggregated data about active instances.

-For usage information. see:

-`$ ./reporting_example.py --help`
+`$ reporting_client.py --help`

-If the `reporting-api` endpoint being used requires authentication, you must either supply a previously-generated Keystone token, or supply the credentials necessary to obtain a new token from Keystone.
+If the `reporting-api` endpoint being used requires authentication, you must either supply a previously generated Keystone token, or supply the credentials necessary to obtain a token from Keystone.

+Credentials will be sourced from the environment, using the common OpenStack environment variables OS_USERNAME, OS_PASSWORD, OS_PROJECT_NAME/OS_TENANT_NAME, OS_AUTH_URL and OS_TOKEN, or can be provided on the command line.
+If the `reporting` endpoint is not in the Keystone catalog it must be specified on the command line.

+An example of a more complex use of the library is provided in the `reporting_example.py` script.